cmzuo11/stKeep/README.md

 * max_epoch_I: defines the max iteration for training histological image extraction model.
 The default value is 500.
 You can modify it.
 The smaller the parameter, the less time.

 To reproduce the result, you should use the default parameters.

+Optionally, we have provided another method to extract histological features from H&E images by pretrained ResNet-50 model.
+You can use the parameter: --Hismodel ResNet50.
+It takes ~1 min

-Note: To reduce your waiting time, we have uploaded our histological features into the google drive at the link https://drive.google.com/drive/folders/1RTb_gHcpLhnbRMHrqn8tBtynesq5g5DI?usp=drive_link.
+Note: to reduce your waiting time, we have uploaded our histological features into the google drive at the link https://drive.google.com/drive/folders/1RTb_gHcpLhnbRMHrqn8tBtynesq5g5DI?usp=drive_link. you can downloaded it, and put them into the ./test_data/DLPFC_151507/stKeep/ folder.

 #### Learn cell representations by cell module

 This function automatically learns cell-module representations by heterogeneous graph learning.
-It takes ~6 mins for DLPFC_151507.
+It takes ~5 mins for DLPFC_151507.

 ```
-python Cell_model.py --inputPath ./test_data/DLPFC_151507/
+python ./stKeep/Cell_model.py --inputPath ./test_data/DLPFC_151507/
 ```
 In running, the useful parameters: